ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 `bum_out` on the entire tree in parallel, then our average will reflect an unpredictable number of those changes.
-The only way to stop _that_ is to use something more sophisticated like a lock over the whole tree, which grants a function `uncontended` access while the lock is held.
+The only way to stop _that_ is to use something more sophisticated like a lock over the whole tree, which grants a function `uncontended` access while the lock is held (which is safe because of course only one domain can hold the lock).
 That's what the capsule API is for, but it's beyond the scope of this tutorial.

 The good news is that data-race freedom guarantees that even buggy programs can be reasoned about intuitively.
 See [Why are data races bad?].